day8/re-frame/README.md

 ### Subscribe

 In the beginning was the word, and the word was data.
-Then, all of a sudden, compoents happened  ...
+Then, all of a sudden, components happened  ...
 ```
 app-db -->  components
 ```